jmandel/cms-rfi-collab/cross_cutting_principles.md

 **Problem:** The secure exchange of health information necessitates unambiguous identification of all participating entities (patients, providers, applications) and verifiable confirmation of their access privileges.
 Absent robust identity assurance and explicit authorization artefacts, systems cannot make reliable, policy-conformant access control decisions, thereby undermining trust and security.

+**Capability:** The ecosystem's approach to identity and authorization must be built upon the following tenets:

+*   **Leverage a 'Narrow Waist' of Trusted Providers:** Centralize identity and authorization functions within a specialized set of trusted providers.
+    *   **Reduced Application Trust:** Individual applications should not need to be trusted to make assertions about user identity or what the user wishes to authorize; instead, they rely on these specialized providers.
+    *   **Enhanced Security:** This model limits the blast radius if any single application is compromised, as critical identity and authorization logic is not distributed across all applications.
+*   **Adherence to Robust Standards:**
-**Capability:** The ecosystem must support credentials proofed to NIST Identity Assurance Level 2 (IAL2) and authenticated at Authenticator Assurance Level 2 (AAL2) (e.g., Login.gov, compliant state-issued mobile Driver's Licenses, or equivalent Verifiable Credentials).
-Following successful authentication, an OAuth 2.0 / OpenID Connect flow should issue an access token.
-This token must encode granular, standardized scopes (e.g., SMART on FHIR scopes) and, when applicable, reference a machine-readable consent directive (e.g., a FHIR `Consent` resource).
-The token must be cryptographically bound to the authenticated identity, enabling resource servers to validate both identity and authorization with high assurance in a single, verifiable step.
-Identity proofing and authorization services may be distinct but must be coordinated to ensure this verifiable binding.
+    *   Support credentials proofed to NIST Identity Assurance Level 2 (IAL2) and authenticated at Authenticator Assurance Level 2 (AAL2) (e.g., Login.gov, compliant state-issued mobile Driver\'s Licenses, or equivalent Verifiable Credentials).
+    *   Employ standard protocols (e.g., OAuth 2.0 / OpenID Connect flows) to issue a verifiable security credential.
+This credential must:
+        *   Encode granular, standardized scopes (e.g., SMART on FHIR scopes).
+        *   Reference machine-readable consent directives where applicable (e.g., a FHIR `Consent` resource).
+        *   Be cryptographically bound to the authenticated identity, enabling resource servers to validate both identity and authorization with high assurance.
+*   **Coordinated Services:** Ensure that identity proofing and authorization services, even if distinct, are effectively coordinated to maintain verifiable binding between identity and authorization decisions.

 ---